citusdata/citus_docs/reference/append.rst

 By default, the \\copy command depends on two configuration parameters for its behavior.
 These are called citus.shard_max_size and citus.shard_replication_factor.

 (1) **citus.shard_max_size :-** This parameter determines the maximum size of a shard created using \\copy, and defaults to 1 GB.
 If the file is larger than this parameter, \\copy will break it up into multiple shards.
-(2) **citus.shard_replication_factor :-** This parameter determines the number of nodes each shard gets replicated to, and defaults to two.
-The ideal value for this parameter depends on the size of the cluster and rate of node failure.
-For example, you may want to increase the replication factor if you run large clusters and observe node failures on a more frequent basis.
+(2) **citus.shard_replication_factor :-** This parameter determines the number of nodes each shard gets replicated to, and defaults to one.
+Set it to two if you want Citus to replicate data automatically and provide fault tolerance.
+You may want to increase the factor even higher if you run large clusters and observe node failures on a more frequent basis.

 .. note::
     The configuration setting citus.shard_replication_factor can only be set on the master node.